Congratulations on becoming a GO Team Member!

 No. However, our hope is that all churches would be actively involved in God’s global mission!
 We believe this is both a Biblical mandate as well as the way all believers can experience the abundant life Jesus offered us in His Kingdom which is for every Nation!
 If your church is not currently engaged missionally then we encourage you to share your passion with your leadership and offer yourself as a servant leader for the outreach efforts of your local body – both locally and globally.
 That said, if your church is currently unable to provide short-term trip opportunities, you are welcome to join one of our GO Teams as long as you are a fully devoted follower of Jesus and an active member of a local church.
 We see our GO Teams as a way to deepen our church’s relationship with our partners and form of missionary care.
 Therefore, applications from members of Compassion Christian will be given priority for all GO Teams.

 During the preparation process, the answer is simple: procrastination.
-Delay in asking questions, delay in making a decision to go, delay in sending out support letters, delay in beginning daily prayer for the Lord to bless your faithfulness, delay, delay, delay.
-The Enemy is never threatened by someone who will neutralize themselves by putting off important decisions.
+Delay in asking questions, delay in making a decision to go, delay in sending out support letters, delay in beginning daily prayer for the Lord to bless your faithfulness.
+Satan is never threatened by someone who will neutralize themselves by putting off important decisions.
 On the field, team members miss out on blessing (or cause other people to miss blessings) by being inflexible or proud.
 You are responsible for positioning yourself to receive the blessings that come from giving your best to the Lord in this process and being both flexible and humble in the field.

 While tax laws are constantly changing, the key factors in the gift being tax deductible include: the contribution must be made payable to Compassion Christian Church; the giver must understand that he/she relinquishes control of the gift once it is made, per IRS regulations (this includes personal funds), in other words, once received, the gift cannot be refunded or directed to another designation.
 That being said, we always encourage people to seek professional advice as it pertains to tax consequences.